Arthrimus/SVS_Firmware_Repository/index.md

 ### Unix Users

- Thanks to the fantastic work of [Thiaramus](https://github.com/thiaramus), the firmware update script has been ported Unix based systems such as Linux and MacOS.
+ Thanks to the fantastic work of [Thiaramus](https://github.com/thiaramus), the firmware update script has been ported to Unix based systems such as Linux and MacOS.

 #### Linux Users